 - AWS Direct Connect (DX)

 - AWS Direct Connect is a service provided by AWS that allows you to create a high-speed, low latency connection between your on-premises data center and AWS services.
 When you configure AWS Direct Connect, VPNs can use it instead of routing traffic over the public Internet.
 Because Direct Connect implements Border Gateway Protocol (BGP) routing, use of an L3VPN for the management network is optional when you configure Direct Connect.
 Traffic over Direct Connect is not encrypted.
-If you want to encrypt that traffic, configure your L3 VPN to use Direct Connect.
+If you want to encrypt that traffic, you can configure an IPsec VPN that uses private IP addresses and Direct Connect.

 - VMware HCX